bsmth/content/files/en-us/web/svg/reference/attribute/visibility/index.md

 ---
-title: visibility
+title: SVG visibility attribute
+short-title: visibility
 slug: Web/SVG/Reference/Attribute/visibility
 page-type: svg-attribute
 browser-compat: svg.global_attributes.visibility
 sidebar: svgref
 ---

-The **`visibility`** attribute lets you control the visibility of graphical elements.
+The SVG **`visibility`** attribute lets you control the visibility of graphical elements.
 With a value of `hidden` or `collapse` the current graphics element is invisible.

 > [!NOTE]
 > If the `visibility` attribute is set to `hidden` on a text element, then the text is invisible but still takes up space in text layout calculations.